Who is eligible to apply for an Externship?

 Placement at Externship Sites: Students apply to approved externship sites that are found in the Externship Sponsors Database.

 Seminars: Students, whether enrolled in full-time or part-time externships, must take a concurrent seminar.
 The seminar courses include additional practical experiences such as presentations by court officials followed by tours of court facilities; presentations by faculty and site supervisors on various practice-related topics; and multimedia presentations by students.
 Students are usually assigned short readings appropriate for the sessions.
 Students will assess their skills in a number of areas and then measure their progress in improving their abilities throughout the semester.

 How are Externships graded?

 For Part-Time Externships: one credit of the total externship credits is graded with a letter grade, which is based on participation in the Externship Seminar, factoring in the site supervisor’s evaluation of the student’s work product, work ethic, and general professionalism.
 The remaining credits are graded Pass/Fail and based on successful completion of work for the Externship Sponsor.

 For Full Time Externships: Three of the total Externship credits are graded with a letter grade, which is based on participation in the Externship Seminar, factoring in the site supervisor’s evaluation of the student’s work product, work ethic, and general professionalism.
 The remaining credits are graded Pass/Fail and based on successful completion of work for the Externship Sponsor.
 In the Summer, two of the eight credits are graded with a letter grade, and the remaining six credits are graded Pass/Fail and based on successful completion of work for the Externship Sponsor.
 Full-time externs are required to write a research paper, in addition to attending the weekly seminar.

 What are the Externship Seminars and when are they scheduled?

-There are three different Externship Seminars: Criminal Law, Civil Law, and Judicial.
+The Externship Seminars include: Criminal Law, Civil Law, In-house/Government, and Judicial.
 During your Externship semester, you must attend the seminar that matches up with the area in which you are working.
 Seminars meet during the week in the late afternoon or early evening and meet about ten out of the 14 weeks in Fall and Spring semesters and weekly during the Summer semester.
 If you have a class conflict with the seminar, you must deal with it as you would another class conflict.